JKKross/dumb_lib/README.md

 Since I'm still experimenting and the libs are not even close to being stable, there's intentionally not much documentation at the moment.
-What little documentation ther is can be found in the source files themselves (including how to properly include the desired library in the project).
+What little documentation there is can be found in the source files themselves (including how to properly include the desired library in the project).

 ## Libraries